status-im/help.status.im/docs/en/status-communities/set-up-a-private-community.md

 - Use the Become member token-based permission to set up a private community.
 - You can set up token-based permissions with existing tokens or tokens you have [minted][mint-tokens-for-your-community] and distributed via [airdrops][how-to-airdrop-tokens-in-status].
 - In a private community, members must always meet and keep the token requirements.
-Community members not holding the required tokens lost access to the community automatically.
+Community members not holding the required tokens lose access to the community automatically.
 - Use [channel permissions][set-up-channel-permissions] to make one or more channels private while keeping your community public.
 - To transform a private community into a public one, [delete the Become member token-based permissions][delete-community-permissions].